kenjennings/Atari-Pet-Frogger/README_Porting.md

 The VIC-20 has a 16 color palette, supports 22x23 color text, and redefined character sets.
 16 colors are available for the background and 8 colors for the text.
 Text characters may be 8x8 pixels in one foreground color, or 4x8 pixels allowing 3 colors in the characters, plus the background.
 There are no graphics modes.
 Displays that appear to be graphics are exploiting redefined character sets.
 It uses a color map to specify colors per character positions.
 It has a 3 voice sound chip, and supports an Atari digital joystick.

+Since the only graphics capability is redefined character sets, there are literally hundreds of games, some that were sold commercially, that are almost the same game which just positions text characters using a redefined character set.
+Some more advanced games use character to simulate bitmapped graphics and shift images through multiple characters to simulate pixel-based graphics animation.

 ANTIC Mode 6 as text....

 COMMODORE 64

-The Commodore 64 has a 16 color palette, supports 40x25 color text, and redefined character sets.
+The Commodore 64 is the newest of the systems and more capable than most.
+It has a 16 color palette, supports 40x25 color text, and redefined character sets.
 Similar to the VIC-20 the text characters may be 8x8 pixels in one foreground color, or 4x8 pixels allowing 3 colors in the characters, plus the background.
 Unlike the VIC-20 the C64 also supports graphics modes with similar rendering, and memory arrangement as the text character modes.
 (1 bit for monochrome color pixels, and 2 bits for 4 color pixels.)
 It uses a color map to specify colors per character positions and supports a limited amount of color indirection for some colors on the playfield.
 It supports 8 movable "sprites" in 24x21 pixels and  1 color, and 12x21 pixels in 3 colors.
 Sprites support limited collision detection with the playfield graphics.
 It has a 3 voice sound synthesizer chip, and supports two Atari digital joysticks.

 **Other CPUs**